High Holy Days

 Kolot's next chapter starts now—with you!

 Make this the year you become a member and find your place in this vibrant, diverse and sacred community, our Kehila Kedosha, where all hands are needed.
-Our Fair Share Dues policy reflects, honors, and supports the economic diversity of our community.
+Our dues structure was created with inclusivity at the forefront of our minds: Anyone can be a member of Kolot, regardless of financial circumstances.